20tab/UnrealEnginePython/tutorials/SnippetsForStaticAndSkeletalMeshes.md

 If all goes well you wll end with your model correctly loaded (the screenshot shows a mixamo-exported model):

 ![Collada](https://github.com/20tab/UnrealEnginePython/blob/master/tutorials/SnippetsForStaticAndSkeletalMeshes_Assets/collada.PNG)

+As you could have already noted in the comments, joints/bones matrices in collada files are world-relative, while UE4 expects each bone to be relative to the parent.
+For this reason we multiply each matrix for the inverse of its parent.

 ## SkeletalMesh: Morph Targets